-Also, a participant's pre-retirement lump-sum death benefit (other than a benefit that returns accumulated mandatory employee contributions or a QPSA paid as a lump sum) is not vested if the participant is living.
+A participant's pre-retirement lump-sum death benefit (other than a benefit that returns accumulated mandatory employee contributions or a QPSA paid as a lump sum) is not vested if the participant is living.
 Similarly, a disability benefit is not vested if the participant is not disabled.
-The following examples illustrate these concepts: